Concerned about the cost of studying abroad?

 Study Abroad Scholarships Offered by St. Edward’s

 - The Ayako Isami Lawson Study Abroad Memorial Endowed Scholarship (Lawson Scholarship) is available to undergraduate students who are enrolled full-time; have at least a 2.75 cumulative grade point average at the end of the Spring 2017 semester; have earned at least 12 SEU credit hours; intend to study abroad in Japan; and demonstrate financial need (as determined by the Office of Student Financial Services).
+If eligilble, students will be prompted to complete the application after being approved for their program.
 For more information, please geo [at] stedwards.edu (email us).

 - The Global Engagement Opportunities Programs Abroad Annual Scholarship (GEOPAAS) provides financial support to students participating in programs abroad through GEO to help offset the costs associated with programs abroad.
 Scholarship consideration is limited to students who: are enrolled full-time; have at least a 2.75 cumulative grade point average (GPA); and demonstrate financial need (as determined by the Student Financial Services).
+If eligilble, students will be prompted to complete the application after being approved for their program.
 For more information, please geo [at] stedwards.edu (email us).

 Study Abroad Fellowships